Sacramento Federal Criminal Defense Attorneys

 - Telemarketing Fraud

-Your best strategy to successfully defend your rights is to schedule a free consultation with our federal criminal defense attorneys today.
+Your best strategy to successfully defend your rights is to schedule a consultation with our federal criminal defense attorneys today.
 We will immediately go to work to craft the best legal strategy to fight the charges against you.

 From our law office located in Sacramento, California, our federal criminal defense lawyers have successfully represented clients charged with mortgage fraud.
 Following the 2008 mortgage meltdown that resulted in a financial crisis, many banks and mortgage lenders essentially began using the federal government as a way to collect on bad loans.
 Our attorneys have a proven process to protect your rights and aggressively defend you against mortgage fraud charges.